 We are licensed by the Illinois Department of Agriculture to process our own poultry at the farm, grade and sell eggs to individuals as well as retail markets, and have a meat and poultry brokers license that allows us to sell retail cuts to individuals, retail markets, and restaurants.

 In 2016 we began our Test-A-Nest chicken rental program and private preschool tours.
 In the Spring of 2016 we participated in our first "pop-up" with a local bakery and have made it an ongoing even on the last Sunday of each month.
 In June of 2016 we took our farmstand on the road and began participating in the Illinois State Fair farmer's market on Thursday evenings and the Downtown Farmer's Market in Springfield on Saturday mornings.

-In January of 2017 Willow City Farm opened up our first retail store, The "Willow City Farmstand" @ 731 South Durkin Drive in Springfield, IL.
+In January of 2017 Willow City Farm opened up our first retail store, The "Willow City Farmstand" on the west side of Springfield.

 I encourage you to sign up for our email list so you can hear about what adventure I'm up to next.